-Growing up in Bellingham and raising his sons in Franklin, Dennis has created a network of award-winning baseball coaches who both coach and advise the club teams.
+Growing up in Bellingham and raising his sons in Franklin, Coach Nally has created a network of award-winning baseball coaches who both coach and advise the club teams.
 He has been a part of the athletic community for many years and knows how to elevate players to reach their highest potential

 Hock Valley teams have received multiple championships and playoff wins over the years, most recently the 2022 15U team winning this year's Championship Title.
 The Cranberry League has awarded Hock Valley Sports Coach TJ Chiappone with Coach of the Year twice, in 2021 and 2022.

-Dennis is proud of the hard work from his Hock Valley teams and happy to call Next9Up their homebase for training and coaching.
+Coach Nally is proud of the hard work from his Hock Valley teams and happy to call Next9Up their homebase for training and coaching.

 Doug Carroll is a local product of Holliston, MA, and as a senior in high school was drafted in the 5th round by the Boston Red Sox and the State's Player of the Year.
-Carroll decided to go to the University of South Florida on a full baseball scholarship.
-While at USF, Carroll played for the Harwich Mariners in the Cape Cod League and was invited to play for the USA National team.
+Coach Carroll decided to go to the University of South Florida on a full baseball scholarship.
+While at USF, Coach Carroll played for the Harwich Mariners in the Cape Cod League and was invited to play for the USA National team.

-As a junior in College at USF Carroll won many individual awards, most notably as College All- American.
+As a junior in College at USF Coach Carroll won many individual awards, most notably as College All- American.
 The Seattle Mariners drafted him in the top 10 rounds, where he went on to have a steady professional career with the Seattle Mariners for four years and Tampa Bay Rays for two.

-Since retiring from professional baseball, Carroll has worked with over 500 baseball players get recruited for college baseball, some moving on to play professionally, including players Nate Freiman and Pete Alonso.
+Since retiring from professional baseball, Coach Carroll has worked with over 500 baseball players get recruited for college baseball, some moving on to play professionally, including players Nate Freiman and Pete Alonso.
 Many of his students go on to be top contenders for high school and college records.

-Carroll specializes in Hitting, Fielding, and Throwing in both Individual and Team Workouts.
+Coach Carroll specializes in Hitting, Fielding, and Throwing in both Individual and Team Workouts.

-As a player and coach for the Lyons, Coach Parker has staffed 11 NEWMAC conference championships, 12 NCAA tournament appearances, and two NCAA Division III National Championship finalist teams in 2006 and 2012.
+As a player and coach for the Wheaton Lyons, Coach Parker has staffed 11 NEWMAC conference championships, 12 NCAA tournament appearances, and two NCAA Division III National Championship finalist teams in 2006 and 2012.
 Individually, Coach Parker has coached a total of 18 All-Conference pitchers, including five conference Pitchers of the Year and numerous Major League Baseball signees.
 He also served as pitching coach for the Harwich Mariners of the prestigious Cape Cod Baseball League from 2008-2010, helping to end a 21 year championship drought in Harwich when the Mariners were crowned league champions in 2008.

 Off the field, Coach Parker received his degree in sociology from Wheaton in 2001, and successfully completed his master's degree in higher education counseling at Bridgewater State University in 2008.